Page Not Found

 Machine learning risks reinforcing biases present in data, and, as we argue in this work, in what is absent from data.
 In healthcare, biases have marked medical history, leading to unequal care affecting marginalised groups.
 Patterns in missing data often reflect these group discrepancies, but the algorithmic fairness implications of group-specific missingness are not well understood.
 Despite its potential impact, imputation is often an overlooked preprocessing step, with attention placed on the reduction of reconstruction error and overall performance, ignoring how imputation can affect groups differently.
 Our work studies how imputation choices affect reconstruction errors across groups and algorithmic fairness properties of downstream predictions.
 First, we provide a structured view of the relationship between clinical presence mechanisms and group-specific missingness patterns.
 Then, we theoretically demonstrate that the optimal choice between two common imputation strategies is under-determined, both in terms of group-specific imputation quality and of the gap in quality across groups.
 Particularly, the use of group-specific imputation strategies may counter-intuitively reduce data quality for marginalised group.
 We complement these theoretical results with simulations and real-world empirical evidence showing that imputation choices influence group-specific data quality and downstream algorithmic fairness, and that no imputation strategy consistently reduces group disparities in reconstruction error or predictions.
 Importantly, our results show that current practices may be detrimental to health equity as similarly performing imputation strategies at the population level can affect marginalised groups differently.
 Finally, we propose recommendations for mitigating inequities that may stem from an overlooked step of the machine learning pipeline.

-Recommended citation: Jeanselme, V., De-Arteaga, M., Zhang, Z., Barrett, J., Tom, B. Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness. https://arxiv.org/abs/2208.06648
+Recommended citation: Jeanselme, V., De-Arteaga, M., Zhang, Z., Barrett, J., and Tom, B. Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness. https://arxiv.org/abs/2208.06648

 To be submitted to Management Science

-Under review at ICLR
+Under review at NeurIPS

 Identifying patient subgroups with different treatment responses is an important task to inform medical recommendations, guidelines, and the design of future clinical trials.
 Existing approaches for subgroup analysis primarily focus on Randomised Controlled Trials (RCTs), in which treatment assignment is randomised.
 Furthermore, the patient cohort of an RCT is often constrained by cost, and is not representative of the heterogeneity of patients likely to receive treatment in real-world clinical practice.
 Therefore, when applied to observational studies, such approaches suffer from significant statistical biases because of the non-randomisation of treatment.
 Our work introduces a novel, outcome-guided method for identifying treatment response subgroups in observational studies.
 Our approach assigns each patient to a subgroup associated with two time-to-event distributions: one under treatment and one under control regime.
 It hence positions itself in between individualised and average treatment effect estimation.
 The assumptions of our model result in a simple correction of the statistical bias from treatment non-randomisation through inverse propensity weighting.
 In experiments, our approach significantly outperforms the current state-of-the-art method for outcome-guided subgroup analysis in both randomised and observational treatment regimes.

-Recommended citation: Jeanselme, V., Yoon, C., Falck, F., Tom, B., Barrett, J. Identifying treatment response subgroups in observational time-to-event data. https://www.arxiv.org/abs/2408.03463
+Recommended citation: Jeanselme, V., Yoon, C., Falck, F., Tom, B., and Barrett, J. Identifying treatment response subgroups in observational time-to-event data. https://www.arxiv.org/abs/2408.03463